-a.
+- a.
 Describe how you will oversee the cleanup at the site.
 Indicate whether you plan to enroll in a state or tribal response program.
 If you do not plan to enroll in a state or tribal response program, or an appropriate state or tribal response program is not available, you will be required to consult with U.S. EPA to ensure the cleanup is protective of human health and the environment.
 Therefore, if you do not plan to enroll in a state or tribal response program, provide a description of the technical expertise you have to conduct, manage, and oversee the cleanup and/or whether you plan to acquire additional technical expertise.
-If you do plan to acquire additional technical expertise, discuss how, consistent with the competitive procurement provisions of 40 CFR 31.36 (for eligible government entities) or 40 CFR Part 30 (for nonprofit organizations), you will ensure that this technical expertise is in place prior to beginning cleanup activities.
+If you do plan to acquire additional technical expertise, discuss how, consistent with the competitive procurement provisions of 2 CFR 200.317 through 200.326, you will ensure that this technical expertise is in place prior to beginning cleanup activities. - b.

-b.
 Cleanup response activities often impact adjacent or neighboring properties.
 For example, access to neighboring properties may be necessary to conduct the cleanup, perform confirmation sampling, or monitor offsite migration of contamination.
-If this type of access is needed, provide your plan to acquire access to the relevant property.
+If this type of access is needed, provide your plan to acquire access to the relevant property(ies).